sciencehistory/scihist_digicoll/system_env_spec/README.md

 This sets `BUNDLE_WITHOUT` to the empty string (by default, the variable doesn't exist).
 Although this restarts the dyno, it doesn't actually trigger a deploy.

 Next, trigger a deploy.
-Use a null commit if you have to, and push it to production.
+Use a null commit if you have to, and deploy it to Heroku.
 On deploy, `rspec` will be installed.

  Finally, `heroku run "rspec system_env_spec"`